IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Short and Mid Todos
+* Use mass transit for reliable messaging between service
 * Use same dll in two different services must be allowed
 * Remove SaveChangesAsync and,SaveChangesdDirectly from repo implementations
 	* Use transactions